gtiosclub/gtios.club/tutorials/guess-the-number/part2.md

 3. **The Inspector:** This pane is where you modify anything and everything.
 It shows options for whatever you have selected.
 4. **UI Palette:** Nestled at the bottom of the inspector, the UI Palette is where you find the components that you use to build your interfaces.

-That big white square in the middle is your first View Controller.
+That screen in the middle is your first View Controller.
 Any changes you make to this view will appear on your screen when you run the app.

-Let's first change the square to look a bit more like an iPhone 6s.
-Click on the view controller and look for a yellow circle at the top of the view controller (or look at the margin.)
-Click on the yellow circle to select the view controller and then click on the **Attributes Inspector** tab in the inspector panel on the right.
-Change the size to a `iPhone 4.7 Inch` screen:
+Notice in the bottom left corner of the Editor Canvas a button that says `View as: iPhone 7 (wC, hR)`.
+If you click on it it should pop up your Size and Orientation panel:

 <p align="center"> <img src="../images/guess-the-number/vcSize.png" align="center" style="max-width:75%"> </p>

-Great!
-It should look like an iPhone 6s now.
-In the future, you may need to use the full square size/size classes (out of good practice), but for the purpose of this tutorial, we'll use iPhone 6s size.
+Here is where you can view your app in different screen sizes and orientation.
+The cool thing about XCode is that you can layout your views to fit any screen size and orientation, all on one app.
+For the purpose of this tutorial, keep the setting at iPhone 7.

 Now, for this Guess the Number game, there are 3 parts in the interface we're building:
 1. A label to display the title of the game